 Tech Scholars participate in two year-long seminars in their 1L and 2L years.
 The 1L seminar exposes Scholars to current ethical, constitutional and policy issues relating to technology through sessions taught by members of Georgetown’s technology law faculty.
 The 2L seminar provides an introduction to key institutions and organizations that shape technology law and policy, through visitor presentations and faculty-coordinated field trips to federal agencies, Congress, the courts, and private sector and non-profit organizations.

 The Technology Law & Policy LL.M. is designed both for recent law school graduates interested in entering technology-related fields, and for mid-career lawyers and policymakers seeking to hone their expertise in this specialty.

 Georgetown’s new Master of Law and Technology (MLT) program provides a unique opportunity to understand this quickly evolving area of law.
-We offer more than 70 tech law courses and have 19 full-time faculty teaching in the cluster.
+We offer more than 70 tech law courses and have 17 full-time Law Center faculty.